 Hawaii Bills Seek to Prohibit Deceptive Deepfakes

-A bill seeking to address the issue of deepfakes being used to spread political misinformation is making some headway in the United States.
-In the state of Hawaii, House Bill 1766 (HB1766) and Senate Bill 2396 (SB2396) were introduced in January and have undergone several actions since their introduction.
+A bill seeking to address the issue of deepfakes that people use to spread political misinformation is making some headway in the United States.
+Lawmakers introduced House Bill 1766 (HB1766) and Senate Bill 2396 (SB2396) in January.
+Lawmakers have taken several actions on the bills since January.

 The bills note that deceptive and fraudulent deepfakes have become a tool for spreading political misinformation that erodes public trust in government and elections.
 The purpose of the bills is to prohibit the distribution of deceptive and fraudulent deepfake media targeting candidates before elections, in order to combat the spread of this kind of misinformation in Hawaii.